figuerom16/zjax/Readme.md

 Any standard DOM event as well as some special ones added by ZJAX and any custom events you have defined globally can be specified prefixed with an @-sign like `@submit`, `@blur`, `@input`, `@dblclick`, `@my-custom-event`, etc.

+Note that `@submit` can be used only on a `form` element.

+**The special `@load` trigger**

+This will event will fire when the element is loaded into the DOM.
+This works for initial page load as well as when elements are loaded into the DOM via a z-swap.
+Be careful not to create an infinite loop by swapping an element which has a `@load` trigger into itself.

 ### Specifying the Endpoint

 The example above infers the endpoint from the `a`-tag's `href` value.
 But for a `button`, there is no `href` attribute – so you'll want to specify that too as part of the `z-swap` value.